 Sponsored by the Association for the Advancement of Artificial Intelligence

-AAAI was pleased to announce that the Nineteenth Innovative Applications of Artificial Intelligence Conference (IAAI-07), chaired by William Cheetham and cochaired by Mehmet Goker, was collocated with the Twenty-Second National Conference on Artificial Intelligence.
+The Nineteenth Innovative Applications of Artificial Intelligence Conference (IAAI-07), chaired by William Cheetham and cochaired by Mehmet Goker, was collocated with the Twenty-Second National Conference on Artificial Intelligence.
 Both conferences were held in Vancouver, British Columbia, Canada at the Hyatt Regency Vancouver.
 The dates of the conferences were July 22–26 2007.

 The Conference Venue